 While attending law school, Gunjan was a law clerk for the U.S. Army Office of the Chief Attorney where he provided guidance on government contracts administration and bid protests.
 He was also an Editorial Assistant and a staff member of the Catholic University Law Review.

-Gunjan was recognized in 2020 and the six years immediately preceding as a Washington D.C.
+Gunjan is listed in the 2022 edition of Chambers USA: America's Leading Lawyers for Business as "Up and Coming" in the area of Government Contracts.
+He was recognized in 2021 and the seven years immediately preceding as a Washington D.C.
 “Rising Star” in the area of Government Contracts by Super Lawyers magazine.
-He was recommended in 2017 by Legal 500 US for Real Estate and Construction Law.
-Gunjan is fluent in Gujarati, an Indian dialect.
+Gunjan was recommended in 2017 by Legal 500 US for Real Estate and Construction Law.
+He is fluent in Gujarati, an Indian dialect.

 Saved a construction business from collapse by getting Navy suspension quickly lifted.